hemanth/math-pad/readme.md

 > Do your math.

-Simple eletron app for doing your math.
+Simple [electron](http://electron.atom.io/) app for doing your math.

 ## Clone